Perturbation graphs, invariant prediction and causal relations in psychology: Application to psychology data

 \section{Application to psychology data}

 In psychology controlled experiments are considered a valuable tool to infer causal relations.
-In many cases a type of (full) factorial design is applied where two or three factors are considered, each with two or three levels.
-Subsequent analyses are similar to $t$-tests (or analysis of variance) where each of the cells in the design are compared.
 The causal conclusions from such experiments are similar to perturbation graphs in that the factors are ancestors of the changes in distributions (often the means) of the dependent variable.
-Also, the precision of psychology experiments allows for precise allocation of the cause, i.e., a single variable can be identified as the cause of a change in distribution of one of the cells.
-Invariant causal prediction could be considered as a generalisation of more traditional experiments in psychology because: (1) using additional variables (covariates) leads to more information on direct causes (parents), and (2) different changes in distribution (other than the mean) are considered to assess causal effects.
-Here we discuss an example data set which involved the methodology of perturbation graphs and where we applied conditional invariant prediction to analyse the data.
+Invariant causal prediction can be considered as a generalisation of more traditional experiments in psychology because: (1) using additional variables (covariates) leads to more information on direct causes (parents), and (2) different changes in distribution (other than the mean) are considered to assess causal effects.
+Here we discuss two example data sets; one which explicitly involved the methodology of perturbation graphs by intervening on multiple variables one by one \citep{Hoekstra:2018}, and another dataset where we have a single time series of a person diagnosed with major depressive disorder \citep{Wichers:2016}.